googleapis/langchain-google-alloydb-pg-python/README.rst

 Langgraph Checkpoint Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use ``Checkpoint`` to save snapshots of the graph state at a given point in time.
+Use ``AlloyDBSaver`` to save snapshots of the graph state at a given point in time.

 .. code:: python